eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- GLOW
 	- XLA
 + skill set:
+	- The SiFive MLIR team's mission is to create a compiler technology that achieves cutting-edge performance without sacrificing quality and scalability.
+SiFive is an active participant in the RISC-V ecosystem that opens a vast opportunity to develop the next generation of computer architecture and compiler technology.
+SiFive engineers are active members and maintainers in many open source projects, and our mission is to work with and drive the RISC-V ecosystem.
+	- We are hiring a Director for our MLIR compiler activities, a person with proven experience in compiler technology targeting end-to-end application optimizations in domains such as Machine Learning and AI.
+The candidate should demonstrate a track record in leadership, cross-team collaboration, planning, and delivering high-quality compiler products.
+	- Grow and Lead a geographically distributed MLIR compiler team from the ground up
+	- Closely collaborate with SiFive’s Algorithms, Frameworks and hardware teams in implementing optimized vertical solutions for AI and other domains.
+	- Plan the development alongside hardware, software, and product organizations to deliver a combined hardware and software quality products.
+	- Collaborate with the MLIR community, upstream changes and coordinate internally and externally with cross geographical and distributed ecosystems.
+	- Build, lead, inspire and grow the software organization alongside other software leaders.
+	- 5+ years of experience in technical leadership of a compiler team.
+	- 5+ years of experience in compiler technology.
 	- Experience in MLIR or similar multi-level optimizing compilers.
+	- Experience with open source contributions.
 	- Experience with hardware specific optimizations such as SIMD, parallel architectures or other specialized accelerators.
++ skill set:
+	- We are looking for an experienced MLIR compiler engineer, passionate about optimization, compiler technology and parallel compute.
+The candidate should demonstrate a track record in developing compiler technology in MLIR, LLVM or similar frameworks to achieve optimizations of algorithms in domains such as AI, deep learning, and high performance computing.
+	- Developing MLIR and LLVM based compiler technology for the SiFive Intelligence platforms.
+	- Developing large-scale production software with testing and continuous integration in mind.
+	- Closely collaborating with Algorithm, Frameworks and hardware teams to codesign an end to end optimized vertical solutions for AI and other domains.
+	- Collaborating with open source projects, upstream changes and coordinating internally and externally with cross geographical and distributed ecosystems.
+	- 5+ years of experience in compiler technology.
+	- 5+ years of experience in optimization for parallel algorithms and certain vertical domains such as AI or similar.
+	- 5+ years of experience in developing production software.
+	- Experience with open source contribution.
+	- Experience with hardware specific optimizations such as SIMD and special accelerators.
++ skill set:
+	- Experience in MLIR or similar multi-level optimizing compilers.
+	- Experience with hardware specific optimizations such as SIMD, parallel architectures or other specialized accelerators.
++ skill set:
+	- We are looking for an experienced AI/ML compiler engineer, passionate about optimization, compiler technology and parallel compute.
+The candidate should demonstrate a track record in developing compiler technology in MLIR, LLVM, TVM or similar frameworks to achieve optimizations of algorithms in domains such as AI, deep learning, and high performance computing.
+	- Develop MLIR and LLVM based compiler technology for the SiFive Intelligence platforms.
+	- Develope large-scale production software with testing and continuous integration in mind.
+	- Closely collaborate with Algorithm, Frameworks and hardware teams to codesign an end to end optimized vertical solutions for AI and other domains.
+	- Collaborate with open source projects, upstream changes and coordinating internally and externally with cross geographical and distributed ecosystems.
+	- 3+ years of experience in compiler technology.
+	- 3+ years of experience in optimization for parallel algorithms and certain vertical domains such as AI or similar.
+	- 3+ years of experience in developing production software.
+	- Experience with open source contribution.
+	- Experience with hardware specific optimizations such as SIMD and special accelerators.
++ We are looking for a highly motivated compiler engineer to design and develop efficient code-generation and optimization techniques using LLVM infrastructure for the Blaize’s Graph Streaming Processors (Data Flow Processor) and Picasso SDK majorly towards the Machine Learning, Natural Language Processing and Artificial Intelligence workloads.
+The position offers visibility ranging from the top level AI/ML applications down to its implementation in the SIMD hardware.
++ skill set:
+	- We are looking for a highly motivated compiler engineer to design and develop MLIR based graph compiler to achieve peak performance on Blaize’s massively parallel graph streaming processors.
+The role provides an opportunity to work on cutting edge technologies in AI and to improve performance across Blaize’s software stack with a specific focus on MLIR and LLVM based compilers.
+	- Design and develop efficient code-generation and optimization techniques for Blaize’s graph streaming processors using MLIR/LLVM
+	- Analyze/Profile various ML workloads and identify/implement optimization techniques for compilers
+	- Identify and fix system-level performance bottlenecks
+	- Closely work with hardware teams to understand the low-level details and improve the performance of the generated code
+	- Follow agile software development methodology, unit testing and continuous integration
+	- B.Tech/M.Tech ECE or CS
+	- 3 to 12 years of relevant experience in compilers/GPGPU compute
+	- Strong programming skills in C/C++
+	- Strong knowledge of LLVM infrastructure
+	- Prior experience MLIR / Graph Compiler / Optimizations is a plus
+	- Knowledge of multi-threaded and distributed programming is a plus
+	- Knowledge of ML frameworks like Tensor-Flow and pyTorch for training and inference of network models is a plus
+	- Knowledge of low-level hardware architecture of any CPU/GPU is a plus
+	- Knowledge of memory and cache hierarchies is a plus
+	- Familiarity with GPU device drivers and linux kernel internals is an added advantage but not a requirement.
 + skill set:
 	- We are looking for an experienced MLIR compiler engineer, passionate about optimization, compiler technology and parallel compute.
 The candidate should demonstrate a track record in developing compiler technology in MLIR, LLVM or similar frameworks to achieve optimizations of algorithms in domains such as AI, deep learning, and high performance computing.
 	- Developing MLIR and LLVM based compiler technology for the SiFive Intelligence platforms.